Home Pregnancy Tests

 How To Prepare

-You can buy home pregnancy test kits at the drugstore or grocery store and on the Internet.
+You can buy home pregnancy test kits at the drugstore or grocery store.
 You don't need a prescription.

 The test kits generally have plastic dipsticks or test strips and instructions that explain how to do the test.
 Some kits have a urine collection cup and a dipstick that you dip in urine.
 Midstream kits have a test strip that you hold in your stream of urine for several seconds.
 All kits tell you to wait a specific amount of time before reading the results.